 - President.
 The President shall serve as President for one (1) year and subsequently and automatically serve for (1) year as Immediate Past President.
 The President may not serve as President for consecutive terms.
 The President shall:

 - Preside over all meetings of the membership and over all meetings of the Board of Directors.
 The President is the Chairperson of the Board of Directors.
 Provided, the President may delegate these duties to the President-Elect.

 - Have general supervision over the affairs and administration of this Association and of the duties performed by other elected officers and appointees.

-- Perform such duties as the Board of Directors may properly assign him or as may be provided by this Constitution.
+- Perform such duties as the Board of Directors may properly assign him or her or as may be provided by this Constitution.

 - Call a special meeting of this Association or Board of Directors when required to do so by a majority of the Board of Directors or upon written request by one-half (1/2) of the full membership.

 - Represent this Association at any official function.
-Provided, he may delegate this function to any Member with the consent of the Board of Directors.
+Provided, the President may delegate this function to any Member with the consent of the Board of Directors.

 - Appoint all chairpersons of the standing committees.

 - Appoint the chairperson of all committees established for a special purpose.
 The President shall be the sole appointing authority for all special committees.
 The President may call a special committee into session at any time.
 All special committees so established shall terminate upon the expiration of the appointing President's term in office or upon dissolution by the President.
 All committee chairpersons shall serve at the pleasure of the President.

 - President-Elect.
 The President-Elect shall serve for one (1) year and shall automatically become President after his or her term as President-Elect terminates.
 Must have served as a director (1 year minimum).
 The President-Elect shall: